ryukau/UhhyouWebSynthesizers/lib/LambertW/README.md

 # Port of `LambertW`
-Below is link to the original repository.
+Below is the link to the original repository.

 - [GitHub - DarkoVeberic/LambertW: C++ implementation of the Lambert W(x) function](https://github.com/DarkoVeberic/LambertW)